 Burbage, Wilts, is in organic

-conversion, with 32ha (80
+conversion with 32ha (80

-acres) fully organic from
+acres) going fully organic in

 Oct 99.
 Potatoes, carrots,